 Arrive on time

 And by “on time”, we mean 15 minutes after the invitation time.
-Everyone expects the bride to be late, so this is acceptable.
+Everyone expects the ceremony to start late, so this is acceptable.
 However, if you are (intentionally or unintentionally) running late and your ceremony ends up beginning almost an hour late, your guests will be sitting around for a very long time waiting for you.
 Set the tone for your wedding day by getting the proceedings underway in a timely manner.
 Otherwise, the rest of the day will have you playing catchup.

 Give them a drink